Kyrstin Dumont says youth have to be confident because self-doubt is crippling.

 Her grandfather also helped her to overcome some self-doubt and she wants to see Indigenous youth gain some confidence as well.

 “I've doubted myself so many times, whether it be for my skin colour, who I am inside, what I want to do, what makes me happy, and really all I had to do when I was younger was look inside my heart, and that's so hard for so many young people,” said Dumont.

 She’s dealt with bullying and racism all of her life.
 Dumont hopes people confront it and do more to accept white passing Indigenous people, like herself.

-For self care Dumont likes to drum, she’ll turn on a CD and drum along with the group, it helps her feel more connected and surrounded by other people.
-Another way for her to feel inspired is to think about all the strong Indigenous matriachs.
+For self-care Dumont likes to drum, she’ll turn on a CD and drum along with the group, it helps her feel more connected and surrounded by other people.
+Another way for her to feel inspired is to think about all the strong Indigenous matriarchs.

 “I always look back at those matriarchs, like Buffy Sainte-Marie and so many other amazing indigenous women.
 My mom, you know, there's so many people that I look back on and gain inspiration from, and it's just amazing to finally be able to see and to notice, I guess, inspiring idols within the community,” said Dumont.